butterops/mr-jam-stack/README.md

 # Mr Jam Stack

-A Jam Stack all rounder desktop app.
-MrJamStack aims to provide developers a no code / low code approach for creating static websites without compromising one's favourite SSG, CMS or Deployment workflow.
+A Jam Stack all rounder desktop app. `Mr JAM Stack` aims to provide developers a no code / low code approach for creating static websites without compromising one's favourite SSG, CMS or Deployment workflow.

 [What is JAM Stack?](https://jamstack.org/)